dmmoody-graveyard/concert_tracker/README.md

 by <a href="http://moodyco.de" target="_blank">Duane M. Moody</a>.

-Concert Tracker will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+Concert Tracker will tracker concert venues and bands by showing where bands have played and which band played at a particular venue.

 Installation
 ------------